 ‘Attention!’
 Pari shouted.

 Another rider gained.
 Reaching forward, he raised and brought down his sword.
 My shield took his blow.
-The impact sent a painful shudder down my arm to the shoulder.
+The impact sent a painful shudder up my arm to the shoulder.
 And I fell.

 ‘Deflect!
 Deflect!’ yelled Pari,

 I scrambled to my feet.
 The rider too had recovered from his downswing.
 Again, he raised his arm and delivered a slash.
 I swung my shield.
 Not versed in martial mores, I reacted, fought for my life.
 The man made to swipe his blade across my side.
 Panic stricken, I lunged forward and hit his face with my shield, catching him in the mouth.
 His eyes popped, and he fell back off his horse.
 I blanched.

 ‘I killed him.
 Oh god.
 Did I—’

 He guided the carriage away from the path and into the trees.
 We hurled over thick roots in joint jarring bolts and shakes.
 One slip of the digging hooves, and a broken leg would send us headlong into the ripping ground.